DanWahlin/CopilotAdventures/README.md

 ## Step 2: Learn a New Language

-Once you're through your first challenge, try it again but this time use GitHub Copilot to learn a new language.
-For example, if you normally write code using C#, trying using Copilot to help you solve a challenge using Python.
+Once you've completed your first challenge, try it again but this time use GitHub Copilot to complete the challenge using a language that's new to you.
+For example, if you normally write code in C#, use Copilot to help you solve the challenge using Python or another language you'd like to learn more about.

 ## Step 3: Create a UI for Your Challenge